The Complete Guide to Making Your Feet Happy (How Shoes Should Fit?)

 Just like other parts of your body...feet can change over time for various reasons

 Actually, just like other parts of your body, feet can change over time for various reasons.
 So, surprise, surprise, you might not be the same size you were a year before.

-We will focus here on dress shoes, but most rules also apply to boots and sneakers.
+We focus mostly on dress shoes in this article, but most rules also apply to boots and sneakers.

 Measuring Your Feet: The Brannock Device®

 The Brannock Device.
 Used with the written permission of The Brannock Device Co.
 Inc.